 step function — generate a random number.
 The way it goes about achieving that goal, however, is very different.

-step uses a generator and a seed to return a random number instantaneously.
+step uses a generator and a seed to return a random number instantly.

 generate on the other hand, takes a generator and tells the Elm runtime to run that generator.
-It also gives the runtime the name of the message the runtime should send when the number is ready.
+It also tells the runtime which message to send when a number is ready.
 We haven’t defined the

 NewRandomNumber message yet; we’ll do that soon.

-generate function a message?
-Why can’t it just return a random number immediately like the
+generate?
+Why can’t it just return a random number immediately like

 the fact that we aren’t manually providing an initial seed value anymore.
-We need to generate the seed by using our computer’s clock, which produces side effects.
+We need to generate a seed by using our computer’s clock, which produces side effects.